rtheo/n-Queens/README.md

 # n-Queens
-Minimal complexity solver for the n-Queens problem via dimensional reduction
+Minimal complexity global solver for the n-Queens problem via dimensional reduction

 Explanations will follow in a forthcoming publication.